This blog was updated in March 2019 to include the latest information and links to our tools.

-The framework does not tell you how to allocate budgets between programmes; rather it allows local public health teams to break down big decisions into smaller manageable pieces by considering:
+The framework does not tell local authorities how to allocate budgets across programmes; rather it allows local public health teams to break down big decisions into smaller manageable pieces by considering:

 - which programmes could offer the greatest value in the future